Skip to content

 compute_compatibility

 Compute Ashtakoota compatibility between two Vedic birth charts.
 Ask this tool when the user wants to know: · 'Check compatibility between two people for marriage.' · 'What\'s our Ashtakoota match?' · 'Are there any dosha issues between these charts?'
 Returns: · headline: total score + verdict + Mangal dosha summary · facts.total / facts.out_of / facts.verdict — Ashtakoota total (0-36) with verdict label · facts.kootas — dict keyed by koota name (varna, vashya, tara, yoni, graha_maitri, gana, bhakoot, nadi) · facts.doshas — Mangal / Nadi / Bhakoot status · facts.flags — notable warnings (bhakoot_0, mutual_mangal, etc.) · facts.chart_ref_groom / facts.chart_ref_bride — thread to subsequent calls Inputs are `groom: {birth_datetime, latitude, longitude}` and `bride: {birth_datetime, latitude, longitude}`.
 Use `include=detail` for the full per-koota classical analysis (BPHS / Phaladeepika citations) + Venus/Jupiter karaka comparison + antardasha windows.
-Tier: Standard · Typical default response: ~5 KB.
+Tier: All · Typical default response: ~5 KB.

 Input